 It’ll only take a few minutes on the e-bike to ride far away from the city-side and enter the countryside of Cansaulim.
 Explore the raw Cansaulim way of life by witnessing their regular day which might come as a surprise to the urban visitors.
 Get a sneak peek into Girron, a perfect raw example of how modern technology has not made its way to this part of Goa and Tinto, a commonplace for the sale of the local produce.
 This trail offers a not-to-miss view of the magnificent 3 Kings Chapel which is believed to be the most haunted spot in Goa.
 To top that, get to know the story behind the humble Pao and learn all about its making process at a local bakery, situated bang on the beach.

-Discover, hidden in the bold and powerful pieces on display by some of the most eminent people of the Bardez region.
-Calangute is a canvas for contemporary riders, a cache of natural beauty, ancient history and breath-taking art!
-This tour offers a chance to experience the tranquil side of Calangute and Candolim that gets masked by the chaos and commercialisation.
+Explore, hidden in nature, bold and powerful and the most neglected coastal side of Sinquerim with a fortress in ruins.
+A cache of natural beauty, ancient history and breath-taking architecture!
+This tour offers a chance to experience the tranquil side of Sinquerim and Candolim that gets masked by the chaos that’s followed by commercialisation.

 Do you ever wish to be transported back to a simpler time?
 Quaint little Saipem will do this for you.
 From humble homes and abundant paddy fields, the villages of Parra and Saligao are the modest abodes of untouched beauty.
 Inspired by Indo-Portuguese architecture, experiencing Saipem's traditional livelihoods is an irresistible treat for the modern mind.